usc-bbdl/usc-bbdl.github.io/README.md

-# usc-bbdl.github.io
+# valerolab.org
-Website for the Brain Body Dynamics Lab
+Website for the Valero Lab

 # if you don't see changes in the repo shown on the website:
 Set cloudflare to development mode (instant updates instead of cached).